 Associate Member and Clerk to Governors

-Miss O’Reilly is the HR Manager and Data Analyst at Durham Sixth Form Centre.
+Miss O’Reilly is the Human Resources and Governance Manager at Durham Sixth Form Centre.
 She completed her MA in Business Management before joining Durham Sixth Form Centre in 2005 as a Finance Officer.
 Having completed her NCSL Certificate of School Business Management she hopes to develop her role and progress on to the Diploma of School Business Management in the near future.
 Miss O’Reilly is a full member of the Association of Accounting Technicians.
 An avid traveller, Miss O’Reilly spent two years working and travelling in New Zealand and aspires to continue to see many new and unvisited destinations.

 To find out more about the roles and responsibilities of the Governing Body, including membership of committees, please click here.